victoria-uriostegui/Pairs-Trading-Repo-ED-VU-Fall-24-/README.md

 - **Yahoo Finance API**: is a free tool that allows developers to access and retrieve real-time and historical financial data from Yahoo Finance

 ## Poster for Cal State Univeristy, Fullerton first Computer Science Showcase on April 8th, 2024 💻🐘
-We were honrored to be selected to present and complete in the first Computer Science Showcase at CSUF!
-Out poster contains many insights into our logic, methods, and conclusions.
+We were honrored to be selected to present and compete in the first Computer Science Showcase at CSUF!
+Our poster contains many insights into our logic, methods, and conclusions.
 Feel free to peak!

 ![Computer Science Showcase Poster](CS-Showcase-Poster.png)